SohithNarnavaram/LoyeGold---Jewelry-Ecommerce/README.md

-# Project
+# LoyeGold - E-commerce Jewelry Site

 ## Project Info

+LoyeGold is a modern e-commerce jewelry website with a clean, minimalistic design and advanced UI.
-This is a web application built with the following technologies:
+It is built with the following technologies:

 - Vite
 - TypeScript